rwieruch/blog_robinwieruch_content/react-component-composition.md

 {{% pin_it_image "react component composition" "img/posts/react-component-composition/banner.jpg" "is-src-set" %}}

 There are various advanced concepts and patterns in React to master on becoming a React developer.
-In this tutorial, I want to step through React's Component Composition step by step by evolving examples around this React pattern.
-You can find more about the topic in the {{% a_blank "official React documentation" "https://reactjs.org/docs/composition-vs-inheritance.html" %}} too.
+In this tutorial, I want to go through React's Component Composition step by step by evolving one example around this React pattern.
+You can find more about the topic in the {{% a_blank "official React documentation" "https://reactjs.org/docs/composition-vs-inheritance.html" %}} as well.

 {{% chapter_header "What's Composition in Code?" "composition-code" %}}

-Let's take on step backwards before tackling Composition in React.
+Let's take on step backwards before tackling composition in React.
 What's composition in general?
 It's the ingredients and the arrangement of these ingredients to create something bigger out of it.
 It's the samples in a piece of music that make up a track.
-It's the fruits that end up in the mixer for the perfect smoothie.
+It's the fruits that are used for the perfect smoothie.
 It's the choreography of dancers in a musical.
 And it's the internals of a function in programming that need to be arranged in a way to get the desired output:

 {{< highlight javascript >}}
 const convertCurrency = (amount, fromCurrency, toCurrency) => {